Your Countryside Escape in the South of France

 The house is on 3 levels.
 The “cave” or cellar is partially built into the hillside.
-It contains the kitchen and communal areas of the salon and the dining room.
+It contains the kitchen and communal areas of the salon and the dining room and links to the yoga studio.
 The middle level has the Conilhac Suite.
-The attic contains the large Santosha suite and the Roof Terrace bedroom
+The attic contains the large Santosha suite and the Roof Terrace bedroom.

 THE ROOFTOP TERRACE

 Stunning views from our rooftop terrace overlooking sunflower fields and vineyards with the Pyrenees mountains in the backdrop.

 Picnic outside amidst rose bushes, fig & pear trees and a plethora of herbs and seasonal vegetables.

 Ample outside space or chill-out zone to take a post-lunch nap or cozy up with a book and a cup of tea between yoga classes.